snatesh/Eikonal/README.md

   entries to the Jacobi matrix, but for a higher order, like n = 5 (if we started with n = 4).
 - Repeat this process until we get SUPER high order!!

-(UPDATE:) EHHHH!
-Wrong!! - we can't bootstrap because the inner products we need to compute involve order 2n+1 total degree polynomials.

-HOWEVER, we can use mapped quadrature rules to achieve the end goal of computing these inner products.
-I have defined a deformation mapping between the unit cube (in R3+) and the standard-right tetrahedron.
-By making use of the fact thatin R3+, both regions can be expressed in terms of norms, and exploiting the equivalence of norms in finite dimensions up to a constant (which can depend on x, but is uniformly bounded), we have a simple mapping : `C2T` : $[0,1]^3 \to T$ which takes $x \in [0,1]^3$ and maps it to
-$y \in T$.
-The trouble here is in computing the deformation gradient of this map.
-It's Frankenstein's monster analytically, so I just use centered second order finite differences to compute each component of the deformation gradient.
-The integral mapping then appears as:

-$ \int_T f(y) dy= \int_{[0,1]^3} f(`C2T`[x]) `det`[\nabla_x `C2T`]dx$

-where the `det` term is the Jacobian determinant, or change of variable form.

 The justification here is that we will certainly be able to compute the required integrals for the next order, to within some relatively acceptable (but still unacceptable) epsilon.
 Now, if this epsilon error is small enough, the JEVD process should still produce nodes that live in